nchanon/PPFv2/README.md

     > bash scripts/install.sh

     # will generate all the sample utils from tools/sample_manager.py in a C++ header file in src directory.
-    NB : a compilation will be launched.
+    # NB : a compilation will be launched: to be redone (or type make) if a C++ file is modified
+    # Relaunch this command each time new input rootfiles are available
     > python scripts/sample_update.py

-    # this file need to be update with your path to sourcing ROOT
+    # this file need to be update with your path to sourcing ROOT (local machine)
+    # NB: Caution, you need to have ROOT-CERN lirbary on your computer.
+And the rootenv
+    # need to be update (if needed) in function of your own ROOT installation path.
     > source rootenv

-NB: Caution, you need to have ROOT-CERN lirbary on your computer.
-And the rootenv need to be update (if needed) in function of your own ROOT installation path.
+    # if working on lyoserv or lyoui, use instead (loading devtoolset and an appropriate version of root):
+    > source setup.sh

 # Presentation of the framework